enthought/traits/docs/source/traits_user_manual/observing.rst

 --------------------

 Observers can be defined for every instance of a |HasTraits| subclass by applying the |@observe| decorator on an instance method.
-It has the following
-signature:

-.. py:decorator:: observe(expression[, post_init=False, dispatch="same"])

-   Mark an instance method of |HasTraits| as the handler being called when the specified trait change occurs.

-   :param expression: A description of the traits being observed.
-See :ref:`observe-expression` for details.
-   :type expression: str or list or |ObserverExpression|
-   :param bool post_init: Whether the change handler is added after the
-    initial object state is set.
-   :param str dispatch: A string dedicating how the handler should be run.

-Example:
+For example, to observe changes to a specific trait on an object:

 .. literalinclude:: /../../examples/tutorials/doc_examples/examples/observe_decorator.py
    :start-after: observe_decorator

+The decorated function *notify_age_change* is called a **change handler**.
+Section :ref:`observe-handler` explains the signature and behaviour expected for these functions.
+The value *"age"* is called an **expression**.
+Section :ref:`observe-expression` explains how to write an expression for observing traits and containers following different patterns.

 Notice that a change event is emitted at instance construction time because the initial value is different from the default value.
 The *post_init* argument can be used to delay adding the change handler until after the object state is set.

 .. literalinclude:: /../../examples/tutorials/doc_examples/examples/observe_post_init.py
    :start-at: @observe